Wedding Photography at Fulham Library

 The all-important exchange of rings – the H&F registrars are very amenable to photography with few restrictions.

-I love the eye contact from Jenny here as she places the rings onto David’s finger.
+I love the eye contact from Jenny here as she places the rings on David’s finger.

 It’s intimate moments like this that make me love what I do.